Computing Statement of Intent

-At Menheniot Primary School, we use a scheme of work which is based on the Knowsley City Learning Centre Scheme which we have adapted to fit with the context and the topic areas being taught in our school.
+At Menheniot Primary School, we use a scheme of work from the National Centre of Computing Education called Teach Computing.
 Computing is taught across the curriculum and the children experience a wide range of apps and software within EYFS, KS1 and KS2.
 In EYFS they use the computers daily within lessons to support all areas of learning.
 As they travel through the school, children become increasingly independent and develop the ability to make their own choices about the software to use for a particular purpose.

-The children in all classes study 6 dedicated units a year and in addition to this, they also study a unit devoted to Digital Citizenship and Technology.
-The latter encompasses e-safety, the responsible use of search engines, collaboration and communication, Information Technology across the wider world and social networking.
+The children in all classes study 6 dedicated units a year along with e-safety, the responsible use of search engines, collaboration and communication, Information Technology across the wider world and social networking.
 E-Safety is then revisited regularly through school assemblies and as part of ongoing computing and cross curricular work.

 We aim for pupils to develop computational thinking and creativity.
 We aim that they will understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
 They will be able to analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve problems.
 They will learn to evaluate and apply information technology, including new or unfamiliar technologies.
 They will also learn to be responsible, competent, confident and creative users of information.

 All year groups have the opportunity to use a range of devices and software for many purposes across the wider curriculum as well as in discrete computing lessons.
 Cross- curricular links enable the children to make connections and also offer an opportunity to recall previous learning and to apply it.